|||

 Beware the lure of consistency

-You know what’s cooler than consistent error messages?
-Having a bottomless supply of fresh error messages.
-Imagine a stack of contextual messages crafted for the user’s precise experience.
-Cooler than that?
-What if those messages are hyper-personalized for each human using your product?
-To the point where they are written in a style empirically proven to have the best results given a user’s personality, life history, past trauma—and even taking into account if they’ve had too much caffeine that day.
+Imagine an infinite stack of contextual messages hyper-personalized for each human using your product written in a style empirically demonstrated to provide the most useful results given a user’s personality, life history, past trauma—and even taking into account if they’ve had too much caffeine that day.

 Consistency is for us not them